makandra/consul/README.md

 ## Development

-We currently develop using Ruby 2.5.3 (see `.ruby-version`) since that version works for current versions of ActiveRecord that we support.
-GitHub Actions will test additional Ruby versions (2.3.8, 2.4.5, and 3.0.1).
+We currently develop using Ruby 3.3.4 (see `.ruby-version`) since that version works for current versions of ActiveRecord that we support.
+GitHub Actions will test additional Ruby versions (2.7.3, 3.2.0).

 There are tests in `spec`.
 We only accept PRs with tests.
 To run tests:

-- Install Ruby 2.5.3
+- Install Ruby 3.3.4
 - run `bundle install`
 - Put your database credentials into `spec/support/database.yml`.
 There's a `database.sample.yml` you can use as a template.
 - There are gem bundles in the project root for each rails version that we support.